contains the active ingredient duloxetine (as hydrochloride)

 The length of treatment with DYTREX will depend on how quickly your symptoms improve.

-Most medicines of this type take time to work so don't b
+Most medicines of this type take time to work so don't be disc

 ouraged if you do not feel better right away.

 Although you may notice an improvement, continue taking your medicine for as long as your doctor recommends.

 If you take too much DYTREX (overdose)

 Immediately telephone your doctor, or the Poisons Information Centre (telephone 13 11 26), or go to Accident and Emergency at the nearest hospital, if you think you or anyone else may have taken too much DYTREX.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.